§4005. Parties' rights to representation; legal counsel

 (4) Interviews with the child with or without other persons present; and

-(5) Interviews with parents, foster parents, teachers, caseworkers and other persons who have been involved in caring for
+(5) Interviews with parents, foster parents, teachers, caseworkers and other persons who have been involved in caring for or treating the child.

 C. The guardian ad litem may subpoena, examine and cross-examine witnesses and shall make a recommendation to the court.
 [1983, c.
 183, (NEW).]

 D. The guardian ad litem shall make a written report of the investigation, findings and recommendations and shall provide a copy of the report to each of the parties reasonably in advance of the hearing and to the court, except that the guardian ad litem need not provide a written report prior to a hearing on a preliminary protection order.
 The court may admit the written report into evidence.
 [2001, c.
 696, §12 (AMD).]

 E. The guardian ad litem shall make the wishes of the child known to the court if the child has expressed his wishes, regardless of the recommendation of the guardian ad litem.
 [1983, c.
 183, (NEW).]